ggarra13/mrv2/docs/MISSING.md

 - Subtitles (both embedded and coming from an .srt file).
 - Stereo Viewing.
 - Translations of the UI to different languages.
+- RED3D and Blackmagic RAW support.

+There are other features that have been deprecated:

+- CTL and ICC support
+- ACESClip and AMF support
+- Reading of mental ray stub files